UNIVERSE-HPC/course-material/high_performance_computing/computer_simulations/02_weather_simulations.md

 These equations can be divided into two categories - dynamical and physical.
 The dynamical equations treat the Earth as a rotating sphere and the atmosphere as a fluid, so describing the evolution of the atmospheric flow means solving the equations of motion for a fluid on a rotating sphere.
 However, this is not enough to capture the complex behaviour of the atmosphere so a number of physical equations are added to represent other atmospheric processes, such as warming, cooling, drying and moistening of the atmosphere, cloud formation, precipitation and so on.

-Now, you already know that computers work in steps, so to predict a new weather state some time into the future, these equations need to be solved a number of times.
+Now, you already know that computers work in discrete steps, so, to predict a new weather state some time into the future, these equations need to be solved a number of times.
 The number of time steps and their length depends on a forecast timescale and type - short, medium or long term.

 ### The Butterfly Effect